manateelazycat/lsp-bridge/README.md

 * lsp-bridge-show-signature-help-in-minibuffer: show signature help in minibuffer manually (move cursor to parameters area will show signature help automatically)
 * lsp-bridge-insert-common-prefix: insert common prefix of candidates
 * lsp-bridge-restart-process: restart lsp-bridge process (only used for development)

-After enable Xref support, the commands for Xref is available, we currently supported and tested those:

-* xref-find-definitions: jump to the definition
-* xref-go-back: return to the location before calling `xref-find-definitions`
-* xref-go-forward: jump to the location before calling `xref-go-back`

 ## Customize language server configuration